-- Collect Data: Fund USDOT to track the counter-trafficking efforts of transportation organizations that are Transportation Leaders Against Human Trafficking signatories, including tips reported, policies, training, public awareness, and partnerships through a central database. - Facilitate Cross-Border Cooperation: Authorize and fund the DOJ to develop a report of recommendations on how to harmonize federal and State laws to combat human trafficking and enhance cross-border cooperation, including transnational threats of technology-facilitated trafficking. - Facilitate Identification and Tracking of Transport-Related Human Trafficking: Authorize and fund the DOJ to develop a report with recommendations on how to best support the identification and tracking of transportation-related human trafficking (including human trafficking violations involving commercial motor vehicles and the addition of elements related to the use of transportation in facilitating human trafficking to supplement the offense and other crime incident information currently collected). - Increase Tracking of Human Trafficking Crimes: Enact legislation that requires prosecutors to track when human trafficking is prosecuted under non-human trafficking statutes. - Improve Data Collection: Enact legislation requiring public agencies to report non-duplicative transport-related human trafficking data through established data collection efforts and require data collection efforts to integrate the data into their analyses, reports, and recommendations.
+- Collect Data: Fund USDOT to track the counter-trafficking efforts of transportation organizations that are Transportation Leaders Against Human Trafficking signatories, including tips reported, policies, training, public awareness, and partnerships through a central database. - Facilitate Cross-Border Cooperation: Authorize and fund the DOJ to develop a report of recommendations on how to harmonize federal and State laws to combat human trafficking and enhance cross-border cooperation, including transnational threats of technology-facilitated trafficking. - Facilitate Identification and Tracking of Transport-Related Human Trafficking: Congress should specifically allocate funding for DOJ to undertake a feasibility study to determine how best to support the integration of transportation-related trafficking convictions to support the tracking of transport-related human trafficking crimes across existing federal data collection platforms.
+The study should include interagency collaboration and consideration of developing uniform data elements and a data dictionary for transportation-related trafficking convictions, including the implementation and tracking of the CDL lifetime disqualification rule. - Increase Tracking of Human Trafficking Crimes: Enact legislation that requires prosecutors to track when human trafficking is prosecuted under non-human trafficking statutes. - Improve Data Collection: Enact legislation requiring public agencies to report nonduplicative transport-related human trafficking data through established data collection efforts and require data collection efforts to integrate the data into their analyses, reports, and recommendations.

-• Safeguard Victims and Survivors: Enact legislation to safeguard individuals being subjected to human trafficking and survivors of human trafficking from incarceration, fines, or penalties for unlawful acts committed as a direct result of being subjected to trafficking.

-• Establish Unique Human Trafficking Offense Code: Enact legislation establishing a unique human trafficking offense code that all prosecutors must include among their charges when seeking convictions against perpetrators for crimes related to human trafficking.
+- Safeguard Victims and Survivors: Enact legislation to safeguard individuals being subjected to human trafficking and survivors of human trafficking from incarceration, fines, or penalties for unlawful acts committed as a direct result of being subjected to trafficking. - Establish Unique Human Trafficking Offense Code: Enact legislation establishing a unique human trafficking offense code that all prosecutors must include among their charges when seeking convictions against perpetrators for crimes related to human trafficking.

-FOR USDOT
+For USDOT